Programmer-Network/Programmer-Network-Kubernetes/docusaurus/docs/networking/mikrotik/dynamic-dns-with-cloudflare.md

 ## MikroTik Scripting

-After nearly two decades as programmers, we find MikroTik scripting to be one of RouterOS’s best features.
-It enables creativity and extensibility, allowing us to quickly write scripts whenever a new use case arises.
-The scripting language is simple, and if we have programming experience, it should feel straightforward.
+After nearly two decades as programmers, I find MikroTik scripting to be one of RouterOS’s best features.
+It enables creativity and extensibility, allowing me to quickly write scripts whenever a new use case arises.
+The scripting language is simple, and if you have programming experience, it should feel straightforward.

 ## Why do we need a DDNS?